-Figure 6.
-Scenario relative to propagation of the modeling uncertainty in the process
+Fig. 6 Scenario relative to propagation of the modeling uncertainty in the process

-3.2.1.
-Collaborative architecture
+B. Collaborative architecture

 In AGILE, the MDA/MDO workflows are configured, deployed and executed by making use of PIDO (Process Integration and Design Optimization) environments available at the different process integration sites.
 Multiple PIDO environments are available in AGILE.
-One integration environment used in AGILE is the "Remote Component Environment" (RCE) [19], developed by DLR.
-NOESIS provides an alternative/complementary collaborative framework by means of Optimus [20].
+One integration environment used in AGILE is the "Remote Component Environment" (RCE)[‡], developed by DLR.
+NOESIS provides an alternative/complementary collaborative framework by means of Optimus[23].
 Both are deployed in AGILE to compose the main processes, as well as disciplinary sub-processes.
-The cross-organizational mechanism available in AGILE is Brics [21], developed by NLR.
+The cross-organizational mechanism available in AGILE is Brics[24], developed by NLR.
 Brics provides technology for interconnecting PIDO environments.
 It comprises a protocol and supporting middleware for creating cross-organisation workflows as federations of native and legacy local workflows, tools and scripts, complying with the prevailing security constraints.
 Therefore, nested complex collaborative MDO workflows, connecting multiple organizations, can be deployed.
-Thanks to the standardized interface by means of CPACS [6], processes implemented using different PIDO platforms can be integrated in the same MDO.
-A schematic of workflows in different administrative domains is illustrated in Fig. 7.
-More information on all the developments of collaborative architecture is available in [15] and [22].
+Thanks to the standardized interface by means of CPACS, processes implemented using different PIDO platforms can be integrated in the same MDO.
+A schematic of workflows in different administrative domains is illustrated in Figure 7.
+More information on all the developments of collaborative architecture is available in [15, 25].

-Figure 7.
-Connection of PIDO workflows hosted at multiple administrative domains
+Fig. 7 Connection of PIDO workflows hosted at multiple administrative domains

-3.2.2.
-Knowledge architecture
+C. Knowledge architecture

 The knowledge architecture under development in AGILE integrates different applications to enhance the MDO development process.
 The full AGILE knowledge architecture is discussed in [16].
-Here, two elements of the architecture have been used to support the creation of the different surrogate models: the graph-based MDO formulation system KADMOS (Knowledge- and graph-based Agile Design for Multidisciplinary Optimization System) [23] and the visualization tool for MDO systems VISTOMS (VISualization TOol for MDO Systems) [24].
+Here, three elements of the architecture have been used to support the creation of the different surrogate models and optimization workflows: the graph-based MDO formulation system KADMOS (Knowledge- and graph-based Agile Design for Multidisciplinary Optimization System)[26], the visualization tool for MDO systems VISTOMS (VISualization TOol for MDO Systems)[27], and the data standard to store multidisciplinary system formulations CMDOWS (Common MDO Workflow Schema)[28].

-The five main stages of the AGILE development framework are shown in Fig. 8.
-KADMOS and VISTOMS support the development process in the first three steps of the framework and enable the design team to formulate MDO systems of any size and complexity.
-This support is provided by KADMOS using a graph-theoretic approach for the set-up and manipulation of multidisciplinary systems.
-In this approach, different graphs are created to represent the three different formulation stages shown in Fig. 8.
+The five main stages of the AGILE development framework are shown in Figure 8.
+KADMOS and VISTOMS support the development process in the formulation phase of the framework and enable the design team to formulate MDO systems of any size and complexity.
+This support is provided by KADMOS using a graph-theoretic approach for the setup and manipulation of multidisciplinary systems.
+In this approach, different graphs are created to represent the three different formulation stages shown in Figure 8.